turingschool/gear-up/microaggressions_update.md

 1) What are you taking away from this session?

-2) What are the lenses that you need to become more aware of in order to interrupt microagressions?
+2) What are the lenses that you need to become more aware of in order to interrupt microaggressions?

 ## Resources